-In the late evening hours of March 3rd, 1963 a young Phoenix woman was kidnapped, sexually assaulted and robbed while walking from a bus stop.
-Ten days later, on March 13th, 1963, Ernesto Miranda was arrested by the Phoenix Police for the assault.
+In the late evening hours of March 3, 1963, a young Phoenix woman was kidnapped, sexually assaulted and robbed while walking from a bus stop.
+Ten days later, on March 13, 1963, Ernesto Miranda was arrested by the Phoenix Police for the assault.
 This set in motion a series of court hearings which resulted in a U.S. Supreme Court decision that would impact interviews between law enforcement and those suspected of crimes.

 We even have a fully size police car for children of all ages to play in.
 See if you can guess how we got all those vehicles in our museum!

 Check out our display of uniform patches from around the world.
 See if you can find your city or town in our collection.
 We also have an exhibit of the progression of our Police Departments patches and badges over the years.

 The museum has many displays of how technology was incorporated into police work over the years, from computers to tasers.
-Just imagine what law enforcement will be next in the future.
+Just imagine what law enforcement will be in the future.

 An exciting exhibit on the Special Assignments Unit (SWAT) is a must for all visitors to see.
-See why they are such a well training unit ready to take on threats to the public.
+See why they are such a well trained unit ready to take on threats to the public.

 C.S.I.
 (CRIME SCENE INVESTIGATIONS)